Close×

 Self-guided

-The Self-guided experience is designed for independent cyclists on the road.
-You choose your departure date and your dream destination, and benefit from trip planning by our advisors: transport, accommodation, meals and, of course, our exclusive itineraries.
-These suggest interesting itineraries around stopover towns chosen for their services and accommodation.
-So you leave with all the information you need to make your trip a success.
-Once at your destination, you'll enjoy even greater freedom, without a guide or support vehicle, so you can choose what to do each day!
+The Self-guided experience Self-guided designed for independent cyclists.
+You choose your departure date and dream destination, and enjoy a trip planned by our advisors: transportation, accommodation, meals, and, of course, our exclusive itineraries.
+These offer routes of interest around stopover towns chosen for their services and accommodation.
+This means you set off with all the information you need to ensure your trip runs smoothly.
+Once you reach your destination, you enjoy greater freedom, without a guide or support vehicle, allowing you to choose how you spend each day!

 3149$